yegenek/Ankara/Files/day1.md

 Note that we are interested in calculating the derived allele frequency, so we need to specify a putative ancestral sequence.
 Finally, since we know analyse single populations, we can filter sites if they deviate from HWE.
 Please note that we also add PEL samples, admixed individuals from Peru.
+Again, copy and paste this command on a bash file.
 ```
 for POP in LWK TSI CHB PEL NAM
 do